 Lead your organization in the right financial direction.

 In order to continue moving forward, an organization must constantly evaluate its financial past and assess its future projections.
 Doing so in an uncertain business environment requires care and attention from any manager.
-To make better and more effective financial and managerial decisions, one must be familiar with the processes for capital budgeting and financial statement analysis.
+To make better and more effective financial and managerial decisions, one must be familiar with financial statement analysis and the process of capital budgeting.

-In our Finance for the Non-Financial Manager course, gain a basic understanding of financial analysis in order to inform your organization’s potential investment options.
+In our Finance for the Non-Financial Manager course, you will gain an understanding of financial analysis in order to inform your organization’s potential investment options.
 Learn how to assess your company's financial position, risk, and profitability and how to choose between competing projects and priorities.
-Allocate resources and capital in interactive exercises which simulate real-world business scenarios.
-Whether you’re a leader making decisions with financial implications, or a rising manager looking for a strong introduction to financial concepts and analyses, this course will enhance your skill set.
+Whether you’re a leader making decisions with financial implications, or a rising manager looking for a strong introduction to financial concepts and analyses, this course will enhance your skill set through letures, exercises and the discussion of real-world business cases.

 Who this course is for: